Graduate Student Senate

 Peer Mentoring Program

-The Peer Mentoring Committee consists of current graduate students and helps new graduate students with the transition into graduate school.
+The Peer Mentoring Committee consists of current graduate students and helps new graduate students with the transition into Office of Graduate Studies.
 It offers a visible, safe channel of communication and advice for those who are new to the community.
 It combines the approachability inherent in talking with a fellow student with the understanding that any chat occurs with the highest degree of confidentiality possible.
 The program serves as resource that is available before new friendships and networks have had time to develop.
-Peer Mentors share mentoring strategies with and receive training from the larger Peer Mentoring program, which is facilitated by the Graduate School.
+Peer Mentors share mentoring strategies with and receive training from the larger Peer Mentoring program, which is facilitated by the Office of Graduate Studies.
 Spread out over the academic year, several social events organized by peer mentors help break the ice and introduce new students to those who already know the department.

 The Dissertation Workshop meets twice monthly to discuss the research and writing of the dissertation.
 Approximately eight contributors present work each academic semester and meetings also take place during the summer.
 The workshop convener creates the presentation schedule and moderates the meetings.
 Nearly all participants in the Dissertation Workshop have completed their major field process; students who are nearing completion are welcome to visit the workshop.